bcahue/WorldDoomLeague/README.md

 # Overview of Api Design

+The system is designed using principles from Clean Architecture and CQRS.
+As such, it uses MediatR to send a message from the controller to the Application layer and finally to the Infrastructure layer to interface externally with systems to get and manipulate required data.
+The Infrastructure layer then sends back either an error or the requested VM or DTO.

+It uses AutoMapper when convenient, but most query viewmodels don't match the base entity, or need extended logic performed before finally resting in a DTO.

 ### Domain

 This will contain all entities, enums, exceptions, interfaces, types and logic specific to the domain layer.